AlviRownok/AlviRownok/README.md

 </div>

+**Notes:**
+- The **ArcGIS Map App** is currently **non functional**, as the backend database previously hosted on **AWS** has been removed.
+- System design, data modeling, and application logic were fully completed during development.

 **Work scope included:**
 - End to end system design and data pipelines
 - Analytical and geospatial modeling
 - Dashboard and visualization layers
 - Prototyping for enterprise and public sector use cases

 ---